1. About acrivastine

 When will I feel better?

-You should start to feel better within an hour or two of taking acrivastine.
+You should start to feel better within 1 to 2 hours of taking acrivastine.

 How long should I take acrivastine for?